kalpana-ts/SimbaLearningApp/README.md

 ### How do students use Simba?

 If you're using Simba for Schools, students can just sign in with their email address to access all of their classes.
-Once students sign in to Simba, they stay signed in for up to 1 year.

 Click here to open Simba website:
 - <https://simba-1f463.web.app>